marcopennekamp/lore/specification/expressions.md

 if cond
   tles1
-else
+end else
   tles2
 end
 ```

 Note that either top-level expression (TLE) (or even `cond`) may be a block.
 The else part is, of course, optional.
 The so-called **dangling else** is always parsed as belonging to the `if` closest to it.

 The if-expressions without a `then` require the top-level expression(s) to be placed on the next line.
-This also implicitly opens a block, which must be closed with an `end`, or an `else` on a new line.
+This also implicitly opens a block, which must be closed with an `end`.
 An `else` with an implicit block must also be closed with an `end`.